Lau-ry/Dossier-documentaire-Le-Bluethood/index.md

 **Accueil**

-Bienvenue sur cet espace de dépôt qui aura pour sujet "Le Bluethood"
+Bienvenue sur cet espace de dépôt, consacré au Bluethood.
+Je vais tâcher à travers  des documents disponibles sur le Web, de vous familiariser avec cette technologie. µµ
 You can use the [editor on GitHub](https://github.com/Lau-ry/Dossier-documentaire-Le-Bluethood/edit/master/index.md) to maintain and preview the content for your website in Markdown files.

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.